NREL/EnergyPlus/design/FY2017/NFP-AFNPolygonalWindows.md

 \subsubsection{Field: Equivalent Rectangular Shape Choice}\label{equivalent-rectangular-shape- choice}bold red</span>**

 **<span style="color:red;">
 This field is applied to a non-rectangular window or door.
 The equivalent surface has the same area as the non-rectangular one.
-When Height is entered, the equivalent width is equal to the area divided by the height.
-When "Aspect Ratio from Input" is entered, the equivalent height is equal to Square Root of Area divided by AspectRatio.
-The equivalent width is equal to the equivalent height * AspectRatio.
-When "Parent Surface Aspect Ratio" is entered, the equivalent height is equal to Square Root of Area divided by the parent surface AspectRatio.
-The equivalent width is equal to the equivalent height * parant surface AspectRatio. </span>**
+When PolygonHeight is entered, the equivalent width is equal to the area divided by the PolygonHeight.
+When BaseSurfaceAspectRatio is entered, the equivalent height is equal to Square Root of Area divided by the base surface aspect ratio.
+The equivalent width is equal to the equivalent height * base surface aspect ratio.
+When UserDefinedAspectRatio is entered, the equivalent height is equal to Square Root of Area divided by UserDefinedAspectRatio.
+The equivalent width is equal to the equivalent height * user defined aspect ratio.</span>**

 **<span style="color:red;">
-\subsubsection{Field: Aspect Ratio}\label{equivalent-rectangular-aspect-ratio}bold red</span>**
+\subsubsection{Field: Equivalent Rectangle Aspect Ratio}\label{equivalent-rectangular-aspect-ratio}bold red</span>**

 **<span style="color:red;">
-This field applies only if Equivalent Rectangular Shape Choice = Aspect Ratio from Input.
+This field applies only if Equivalent Rectangular Shape Choice = UserDefinedAspectRatio.
 This value must be greater than zero, with the default being 1.0. </span>**

 IDF examples are provided below: